 Good first projects for real estate agents:

-• Lead follow-up automation — Set up automated sequences for new inquiries.
-This alone can recover 20–30% of leads that currently go cold.
+Lead follow-up automation — Set up automated sequences for new inquiries.
+This is where the Follow-Up-First Rule pays off first: leads that would otherwise go cold get a consistent, timely touch instead of falling through the cracks.

 The question of tools vs. custom automation is real.
 Off-the-shelf AI tools work for generic tasks, but Omaha's market has nuances — seasonal patterns around CWS, the Berkshire Hathaway annual meeting effect on luxury inventory, neighborhood-specific dynamics in Dundee vs. Elkhorn vs. Papillion.
 Custom automation built for your market outperforms generic solutions every time.